Jacob Gils

 Jacob Gils is a Danish contemporary art photographer known for his work in a multiple exposure technique called "Movement".
 His work has been shown in numerous exhibitions, art fairs and museums around the world.

 Early life

 Jacob Gils was born in Gentofte, Denmark in an artist family.
 His mother is the painter Merete Hansen, and his father was the painter Ove Gils.

 Jacob Gils graduated from the Copenhagen School of Photography in 1989, where he assisted the Danish photographer Leif Schiller.
-In his early career he worked as a commercial photographer and founded the prestigious photo studio Gils Fotografi.
+In his early career he worked as a commercial photographer and established the prestigious photo studio Gils Fotografi.
 In 2001 he transitioned to a fine art practice and started to experiment with different techniques and expressions of photography.